 Having been based in the Knowle West community for over twenty years, we know that the area is full of stories and characters that can sometimes be overlooked by the wider city.
 We also know there’s plenty more to be uncovered…

-From April to October 2019 we’ll be bringing local people, artists and archivists together to explore, share and celebrate Knowle West’s heritage, through a creative programme that will including making activities and events.
+From April to November 2019 we worked with local people, artists and archivists to explore, share and celebrate Knowle West’s heritage.

 When Knowle West was first conceived it was seen by many as the future of housing.
 Dubbed “the five thousand island forest” by the workers who built it, the estate is sited on a hill surrounded by wild green space, and comprises one hundred streets, five thousand homes, and twelve thousand people.